JamesWoolfenden/terraform-for-data/docs/lesson1.md

     "ReservationId": "r-07540918b65b09424"
 }
 ```

-Ive got a new instance i-0529e7f9f72b02a53, but if I change the provisioned instance, In anyway, there is no easy way of knowing what has changed and there's no way of knowing what it is supposed to be.
+I've got a new instance i-0529e7f9f72b02a53, but if I change the provisioned instance, In anyway, there is no easy way of knowing what has changed and there's no way of knowing what it is supposed to be.

 Below is the same thing In Terraform, in code, stating how the instance should be: